-Full List: Properties Simba Chikore Is Demanding From Bona Mugabe
+Full List: Simba Seeks Equal Share Of Properties Acquired During Marriage To Bona Mugabe

-Simba Chikore has issued a list of properties he is demanding from Bona Mugabe saying he acquired or was given shares in those properties during their marriage.
+Simba Chikore wants all properties acquired during the subsistence of marriage with Bona Mugabe, through any means, to be shared equally.
 They share assets including 21 farms, over 25 upmarket residential properties, cash, companies, and movable properties worth millions of US dollars.

-Chikore wants all properties acquired or donated during their marriage to be shared equally.
 At the same time, Bona Mugabe prefers to handle the property issues separately from the divorce proceedings to avoid delays in granting the divorce decree.

 Simbarashe Chikore claims to have acquired or been given shares in the following residential properties before and during the marriage: